University of Mississippi Medical Center Green Card Visa Sponsorship Jobs USA

 Education & Experience

-Certifications, Licenses or Registration required:
+Certifications, Licenses or Registration Required:

 Knowledge, Skills & Abilities

-Maintains and verifies the quality and accuracy of all communications center related transport documentation.
+- Compiles data, prepares reports and maintains and verifies the quality and accuracy of all communications center related transport documentation.

-Receives, coordinates, and relays requests for medical transport by the comprehensive transport program.
+- Receives, coordinates, and relays requests for medical transport by the comprehensive transport program.
 Performs continuous vehicle or aircraft following (computerized and/or manual mapping skills) and initiates emergency action plans in case of an incident/accident.

-* The duties listed are general in nature and are examples of the duties and responsibilities performed and are not meant to be construed as exclusive or all-inclusive.
+The duties listed are general in nature and are examples of the duties and responsibilities performed and are not meant to be construed as exclusive or all-inclusive.
 Management retains the right to add or change duties at any time.

-Physical and Environmental Demands:
+Physical and Environmental Demands

-Requires frequent exposure to unpleasant or disagreeable physical environment such as high noise level and exposure to heat and cold, constant exposure to bio-hazardous conditions such as risk of radiation exposure, blood borne pathogens, fumes or airborne particles, and/or toxic or caustic chemicals which mandate attention to safety considerations, constant working hours significantly beyond regularly scheduled hours, constant activities subject to significant volume changes of a seasonal/clinical nature, constant work produced subject to precise measures of quantity and quality, frequent bending, occasional lifting and carrying up to 50 pounds, constant crouching/stooping, frequent kneeling, frequent pushing/pulling, frequent reaching, constant sitting, frequent standing, frequent twisting, and frequent walking. (occasional - up to 20%, frequent - from 21% to 50%, constant - 51% or more)
+Requires frequent exposure to unpleasant or disagreeable physical environment such as high noise level and exposure to heat and cold, constant exposure to biohazardous conditions such as risk of radiation exposure, blood borne pathogens, fumes or airborne particles, and/or toxic or caustic chemicals which mandate attention to safety considerations, constant working hours significantly beyond regularly scheduled hours, constant activities subject to significant volume changes of a seasonal/clinical nature, constant work produced subject to precise measures of quantity and quality, frequent bending, occasional lifting and carrying up to 50 pounds, constant crouching/stooping, frequent kneeling, frequent pushing/pulling, frequent reaching, constant sitting, frequent standing, frequent twisting, and frequent walking. (occasional-up to 20%, frequent-from 21% to 50%, constant-51% or more)

 Time Type:

-Full Time
+Full time

 FLSA Designation/Job Exempt: